-Notes: Values without the parentheses are the coefficients of the independent variables (β_i).
-Values in the parentheses are Z-statistics. , , and denote significant at 1%, 5%, and 10%, respectively.
+Notes: 2SGMM = two-step system GMM; IGMM = iterated GMM; values without the parentheses are the coefficients of the independent variables ( $\beta_i$ ); values in the parentheses are Z-statistics; \\\, \\, and \ denote significant at 1%, 5%, and 10%, respectively

 The estimates indicate a significant impact of financial leverage on firm performance (Table 3), supporting the hypothesis H1.
-The coefficient of Lev is negative at a significant level of 1 percent in Model 1 and 10 percent in Model 2.
-Concretely, the relationship between financial leverage and firm performance is negative, which is in line with the findings by Vithessonthi and Tongurai (2015), Ibhagui and Olokoyo (2018), Towo et al. (2019), Mahmood et al. (2019), Dalwai and Salehi (2021), and Sethi et al. (2022).
+The coefficient of Lev is negative at a significant level of 1% in Model 1 and 10% in Model 2.
+Concretely, the relationship between financial leverage and firm performance is negative, which is in line with the findings by Dalwai and Salehi (2021), Ibhagui and Olokoyo (2018), Mahmood et al. (2019), Sethi et al. (2023), Towo et al. (2019), and Vithessonthi and Tongurai (2015).
 This negative effect advocates the agency theory arguing that a high level of debt may increase agency costs.
 The agency theory identifies two conflicts of interest that explain the inverse relationship between leverage and firm performance.
-They are conflicts between shareholders and debt holders and between firms and stakeholders (Jensen & Meckling, 1976).
+They are conflicts between shareholders and debt holders, and between firms and stakeholders (Jensen & Meckling, 1976).
 Shareholders preferably take high risks by using debts since the creditors should share the risks.
 To retain benefits, debt holders often set higher lending interest rates to offset their lending risks.
 Thus, financial leverage impacts firm performance negatively, especially highly leveraged ones.
-Besides, a high level of debt may lead to suboptimal investment due to a fear of default, which is broadly consistent with the empirical evidence in Dang (2010), Bourgeon and Dionne (2013), García Lara et al. (2016), and Towo et al. (2019).
+Besides, a high level of debt may lead to suboptimal investment due to a fear of default, which is broadly consistent with the empirical evidence in Bourgeon and Dionne (2013), Dang (2010), García Lara et al. (2016), and Towo et al. (2019).
 Under certainty, leveraged firms skip valuable investment opportunities since a significant part of the benefits arising from the investment will be transferred to the debt holders.
 Higher leverage also allows the creditors to impose resource constraints on firm managers.
 Since customers often doubt the product quality of the highly leveraged firms, they may easily switch to other providers who benefit them better as noted in Maksimovic and Titman (1991).
 In line with the pecking order theory, high-leveraged firms often have greater levels of costs than low-leveraged ones since the cost of debt is higher than that of internal funds (Dalwai & Salehi, 2021).
 Therefore, higher leverage increases agency costs of the firms, leading to a suppressed performance.
 This finding of the paper indicates that disadvantages of financial leverage overwhelm its benefits because of poor debt management of Vietnamese firms and high lending interest rates in Vietnam.